Phlebectasia or dilatation of the jugular vein in the neck. Internal jugular vein (v

-The internal jugular vein (v. jugularis interna) is a paired large vessel that begins in the region of the jugular foramen of the skull.
+The internal jugular vein (v. jugularis interna) is a paired large vessel that begins in the area of the jugular foramen of the skull.
 It collects blood from the organs of the head and neck, taking the following branches.

 1. Sigmoid sinus (sinus sigmoideus) of the dura mater.